-Number employees of Number of employee representatives Number ployer's tives the epres
+Number of employees Number of employee representatives Number of the employer's representatives

 20-99 2-3 1

 100-499 3-4 2

 500- 5-6 3

 The term of office of the occupational health and safety committee is two years.
 While observing the stipulations on procedures set out in section 40 of the Collective Agreement for the Financial Sector, a longer term may be agreed locally, with the maximum term being no longer than four years.